 - Preparations for fast recovery should you fall victim to an attack

-Some of the things that a cyber security consultant will put in place are a backup and recovery system, incident response drills, and strong endpoint protection.
+Some of the measures that a cyber security consultant will put in place are a backup and recovery system, incident response drills, and strong endpoint protection.

-You can think of network security as a sentry that stands watch at the outer perimeter of a castle.
-It’s designed to ensure that only authorized users gain access to the network and that no suspicious behaviors are happening inside the network that would indicate a breach.
+Network security is designed to ensure that only authorized users gain access to the network, and that no suspicious behaviours are happening inside the network that would indicate a breach.

 End-user security is also known as end-point security.
-This is about protecting the devices that users work with and users themselves.
-End-user security is vital because 91% of cyberattacks begin with a phishing email.
+This refers to protecting the devices that users work with, and users themselves.
+End-user security is vital, since 91% of cyberattacks begin with a phishing email.

-Some of the common types of end-user protection that you should have are:
+Some of the most common types of end-user protection that you should have include: